jetbundle/jetbundle.github.io/_diffequations/chapter-01/01-4-linear-pde.md

 The $Y$ equation becomes $Y'' - \lambda y Y = 0$.
 Making the substitution $\eta = (4\lambda/9)^{1/3} y$, this becomes Airy's equation, with solutions $Y(y) = C \operatorname{Ai}(\eta) + D \operatorname{Bi}(\eta)$.

 As $y \to 0^+$, the elliptic character degenerates and the equation becomes parabolic.
 The solution develops singular behavior, reflecting the physical fact that transonic flows exhibit fundamentally different dynamics in subsonic (elliptic) and supersonic (hyperbolic) regions.

-**Key Insights:**
-- Mixed-type equations model physical transitions between different regimes.
-- The classification changes continuously with the coefficients.
-- Solutions must be constructed piecewise in regions of constant type.
+Mixed-type equations model physical transitions between different regimes, where the governing PDE changes type depending on the local flow conditions.
+The classification changes continuously with the coefficients, creating regions of different character that require piecewise solution construction.
+Solutions must therefore be built separately in regions of constant type, with matching conditions at the boundaries where the type changes, revealing the intricate structure of mixed-type problems.

 </details>